-Code information about brain metastasis only (discontinuous or distant) to the brain identified at the time of diagnosis.
+• Code information about brain metastasis only (discontinuous or distant) to the brain identified at the time of diagnosis.

-Note: Spinal cord involvement is NOT coded in this field.
+Note: Spinal cord involvement is not coded in this data item.
 See Mets at Diagnosis - Other.

-Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites).

-- Information regarding brain involvement may be clinical or pathologic. - Code this field for brain metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code brain involvement in this field for all solid tumors, including Kaposi's sarcoma and Other III-defined primary sites (includes unknown primary site) and the following hematopoietic schemas. - Lymphoma Ocular Adnexa 00710 - Lymphoma (excluding CLL/SLL) 00790 - o Lymphoma CSS/SLL) 00795 - Mycosis Fungoides 00811 - Primary Cutaneous Lymphoma (excluding MF and SS) 00812 - Assign the code that best describes whether the case has brain metastasis at diagnosis. - o Use code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - Clinical or pathological statement that there is no brain metastasis. - Imaging reports that are negative for brain metastasis. - The patient has distant (discontinuous) metastasis but brain is not mentioned as an involved site. - o Use code 1 when the medical record confirms: - The patient has distant (discontinuous) metastasis and the brain is mentioned as involved. - The patient is diagnosed with an unknown primary (C80.9) and brain is mentioned as a distant metastatic site. - Use code 8 (Not applicable) for the following: - Any case coded to primary site C420, C421, C423 or C424 - Plasma Cell myeloma 00821 - Plasma cell Disorders 00822
+- Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites). - Information regarding brain involvement may be clinical or pathologic. - Code this data item for brain metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code brain involvement in this data item for all solid tumors, including Kaposi's sarcoma and III-Defined Other primary sites (includes unknown primary site) and the following hematopoietic schemas. - o 00710 Lymphoma Ocular Adnexa - 00790 (excluding C770-C779, see code 8) Lymphoma (excluding CLL/SLL) - o 00795 (excluding C770-C779, see code 8) Lymphoma (CLL/SLL) - 00811 Mycosis Fungoides (MF) - 00812 Primary Cutaneous Lymphoma (excluding MF and SS) - Assign the code that best describes whether the case has brain metastasis at diagnosis. - Code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - The tumor is benign /0, borderline /1, or in-situ /2. - Clinical or pathological statement that there is no brain metastasis. - Imaging reports that are negative for brain metastasis. - The patient has distant (discontinuous) metastasis but brain is not mentioned as an involved site.

+Code 1 when the medical record confirms:

-- HemeRetic 00830 - o Use code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include brain.
+- The patient has distant (discontinuous) metastasis and the brain is mentioned as involved. - The patient is diagnosed with an unknown primary (C809) and brain is mentioned as a distant metastatic site. - Code 8 (not applicable) for the following: - Any case coded to primary site C420, C421, C423, C424, or C770-C779. - 00822 Plasma cell Disorders - Code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include brain.

-Note: For additional information on schemas and schema IDs, see the SSDI Manual, Appendix A.
+Note: For additional information on schemas and schema IDs, see the SSDI Manual, Appendix A for additional information.

-Code Description

-0 None; no brain involvement
+- 0 None; no brain involvement

-1 Yes, distant brain metastasis
+- 1 Yes, distant brain metastasis

-8 Not Applicable
+- 8 Not Applicable

-9 Unknown whether brain is an involved metastatic site Not documented in patient record
+- 9 Unknown whether brain is an involved metastatic site Not documented in patient record